turbo/KnowledgeEngine/README.md

 The engine abstracts the entity into an idea.
 For every idea the engine knows about, there is a respective category (which might be a sub-category of something else).
 This is the actual result.
 The definition is just a bit of fun.
 It is retrieved client-side, using the idea as a search term in a request to Wikipedia's search API.

+There's an issue right now where some definitions are severely disconnected from the idea that was searched for, causing hilarious mis-attributions.

 A category defaults to "Topic" if the idea is *more* relevant as a conversation topic on the internet than it fits into any category.

 ### Internationalization